jerzyjankowski/flashverbs/README.md

 # Backlog
 - verbs for other languages than italian
-- refactor, styled comopnents, split into comopnents, etc.
+- refactor, styled components, split into comopnents, etc.
+- english version of polish translations
+- learning verb conjugation (all 6 versions) in different learning type
+- card in questions has different type than card in configs (initialized learning fields can be mandatory)
+- passing time visible in card's background working as a bar getting smaller (~10s per flashcard)

 # Run app on Android